noiseprotocol/noise_spec/noise.md

 9.2.
 Handshake patterns
 ------------------------

-The following "Handshake" patterns represent handshakes where the initiator and responder exchange messages.
+The following 16 "Handshake" patterns represent protocols where the initiator and responder exchange messages to agree on a shared key.

     Handshake naming: